 Take a shot, review it, take your time, then tweak your settings and take another shot if you need to.
-You don’t need to high speed burst photos of a building – it eats up memory, causes editing nightmares later, and the building is not going anywhere.
+You don’t need to high-speed burst photos of a building – it eats up memory, causes editing nightmares later, and the building is not going anywhere.

-Continuous or High Speed Burst Drive Mode
+Continuous or High-Speed Burst Drive Mode

 Clearly, the continuous or high-speed burst drive mode is the obvious choice for shooting moving subjects.
-It increases your chance of capturing the peak of action, and getting an image that’s sharp.
+It increases your chance of capturing the peak of action and getting an image that’s sharp.